2015 Featured Artist Series

 2015 Featured Artists will be announced soon!

-With more than 1,500 in attendance each year, the Featured Artists Series has quickly become one Anderson Ranch’s most popular public programs.
+With more than 1,500 in attendance each year, the Featured Artists Series has quickly become one of Anderson Ranch’s most popular public programs.
 The free, open-to-the-public presentations begin at 12:30 p.m. and are held at Schermer Meeting Hall on the Anderson Ranch Arts Center campus.
 As seating is limited, advanced registration is required.

 2014 Featured Artists